Managing Heartburn from Ozempic: Tips and Remedies

 Additional Tips: Drinking Water and Eating Slowly

-- Discuss Alternatives: If you're experiencing severe heartburn, your doctor might suggest alternative treatments or adjustments to your current regimen.
+• Ask about alternatives: For bad heartburn, your doctor might suggest different drugs or tweaks to your current regimen.

 How Long Does Ozempic-Induced Heartburn Last?